Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 7850 will be just a bit (approximately 1%) more effective at FSAA than the Radeon R9 M290X, and able to handle higher screen resolutions without losing too much performance. (explain)
+The Radeon HD 7850 is just a bit (more or less 1%) faster with regards to anti-aliasing than the Radeon R9 M290X, and also will be able to handle higher screen resolutions while still performing well. (explain)

 Radeon HD 7850 27520 Mpixels/sec